hmrc/address-lookup-frontend/README.md

 It is **not** necessary to specify values for all configurable properties. _Only supply a value for properties where it is either required or you need to override the default_.
 Wherever possible, sensible defaults have been provided.
 The default values are indicated in the table detailing the options below.

-A "cy" object is required within the labels section to enable the Welsh journey, even if no custom content is provided.
-This is to allow calling services to specify whether Welsh should be available.
-Welsh content is displayed for users when the "cy" object has been included and the PLAY_LANG cookie is set to "cy".
-A link to enable users to change their language will be displayed when the Welsh journey is enabled.
+A "cy" object is required if you wish to provide custom labels for the Welsh journey.
+If no custom content is provided, the default labels are used.
+Welsh content is displayed for users when the PLAY_LANG cookie is set to "cy".
+A link to enable users to change their language will be displayed on all pages.

 ```json
 {